ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 # AIFCOMSS with [CUSF](https://github.com/cuspaceflight) Prediction

-These instructions are intended to be read from the webpage https://github.com/ProjectALTAIR/AIFCOMSSwithCUPredictorTest , on the bottom half of that page.
+These instructions are intended to be read from https://github.com/ProjectALTAIR/AIFCOMSSwithCUPredictorTest , on the bottom half of that page.
 So please go to [that page](https://github.com/ProjectALTAIR/AIFCOMSSwithCUPredictorTest) instead, if you are reading them from another location.

 &nbsp; &nbsp; &nbsp; &nbsp; Windows screenshot (on Chrome v.
 67 browser) &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Mac screenshot (on Safari v.
 11 browser)